 Our operations have consumed substantial amounts of cash since inception.
 We expect to significantly increase our spending to advance the preclinical and clinical development of our product candidates and launch and commercialize any product candidates for which we receive regulatory approval, including building our own commercial organizations to address certain markets.
 We will require additional capital for the further development and commercialization of our product candidates, as well as to fund our other operating expenses and capital expenditures.
-As of March 31, 2017, we had \$75.0 million in cash.
+As of March 31, 2018, we had \$55.3 million in cash and short-term investments (certificates of deposit) and restricted cash.
 We cannot provide any assurance that we will be able to raise funds to complete the development of our product.